If you are logged in

 - Learn the five types of ideation techniques to generate quantity and quality of ideas.

-In today's increasing complexity of modern technology and modern business, customers are increasingly choosing products and services based on the quality of the experiences they have with them.
+In today's increasing complexity of digital technology and modern business, customers are increasingly choosing products and services based on the quality of the experiences they have with them.
 To help meet these challenges, an approach known as "Design Thinking" is playing a greater role in finding meaningful pathways - it is increasingly common in Lean Six Sigma processes and in organizational innovation initiatives.
 Industry practitioners of Design Thinking include Apple, Google, Uber, AirBnB, IDEO, Samsung, Nike, Procter & Gamble, SAP, Singapore Airlines and DBS Bank.

 Design thinking is a human-centered, iterative problem-solving process of discovery, ideation, and experimentation that employs various design-based techniques to gain insight and yield innovative solutions for virtually any type of organizational or business challenge.
 This method combines both analytical and creative approaches to generate solutions.